This is an accordion element with a series of buttons that open and close related content panels.

 Where should I park?

-The closest hourly parking lot is Helen C. White (Lot 6) at 600 N. Park St. with visitor parking on the upper level only.
-This garage is directly across the street from Memorial Union.
-The next closest public parking is the Lake and Johnson St. Ramp (Lot 46) at 301 N. Lake St., as well as the City of Madison State St. Campus parking garage at 430 N. Frances.
+The closest hourly parking lot is Helen C. White (Lot 6) at 600 N. Park St. This garage is directly across the street from Memorial Union.
+The next closest public parking is the City of Madison State St. Campus parking garage at 430 N. Frances.
 Please see this interactive map for parking spot availability and directions for these and all surrounding university lots, or click to learn more about UW-Madison visitor parking.

-On Thursday and Friday, they cost $1 per 30 minutes for the first 3 hours, then $1 per hour after, with a $15 per day maximum.
-On Saturday, they are just $1 per hour (still with a $15/day max).
+On weekdays, campus lots cost $1 per 30 minutes for the first 3 hours, then $1 per hour after, with a $15 per day maximum.

 Drivers with State of Wisconsin disabled permits or DIS and VET plates may park in the City of Madison’s parking stalls.